briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

 vicinity.
 Any vehicle which remains in a metered parking zone after the prescribed time for parking has elapsed is hereby determined to be illegally parked.
-At each place where metered parking zones are so established as provided in [Section 353.01][CF Section 353.01], and are so marked off, each vehicle shall be parked entirely within a metered parking zone.\
+At each place where metered parking zones are so established as provided in [Section 353.01][CFCO 353.01], and are so marked off, each vehicle shall be parked entirely within a metered parking zone.\
 (Ord.
 2017-74.
 Passed 11-13-17.)

 2. _(b)_ The provisions of this section shall not apply to vehicles parked upon